PSY4083 - Leadership

 - Recognize the differences and similarities between leadership and management.

-- Articulate the issues that distinguish leadership within the church from secular leadership while appreciating the similarities between the two.
+- Articulate the issues that distinguish Christian leadership from secular leadership while appreciating the similarities between the two.

 - Apply Biblical principles of leadership to life.